-The responsibilities of the Coordination of calculation unit are the following:
+The responsibilities of the Coordination of calculation unit follow:

-- ü Coordinate all the calculation activities for the Technical Provisions Life & Non-Life within the Solvency II framework, that is: - o Set-up of Actuarial Platform and Methodology - Validation of relevant inputs - o Analysis - Presentation to dedicated committee; - ü Contribute in the management of the current Actuarial platform Life and Non-Life, that is: - o Coordinate the implementation of all the approved Model changes with respect the local governance; - ü Support and interact with the Validation Team [Within Actuarial Function] in their validation activities, notably by producing the necessary documentation (of assumptions); - ü Ensure a Data Quality assessment for Life & Non-Life Technical Provisions Process, in interaction with the Validation Team; - ü Support and interact with the Risk Management for the Solvency Required Capital Calculation [Pricing and Catastrophe Risk] as well as for the Own Risk Self-Assessment Process; - ü Support and interact with the Business for the launch of new products as well as for the profitability analysis; - ü Support and interact with the Finance for the definition of Strategic Assets Allocation Capital management/Projection Investment strategies.
+- ü Coordinate all the calculation activities for the Technical Provisions Life within the Solvency II framework, that is: - Setup of Actuarial Platform and Methodology - o validation of relevant inputs - Analysis - Presentation to dedicated committee; - ü Contribute in the management of the current Actuarial platform Life, i.e. coordinate the implementation of all the approved model changes with respect to the local governance: - ü Collaborate and interact with the Validation Team [within Actuarial Function] in their validation activities; - ü Ensure a Data Quality assessment for Life Technical Provisions Process, in interaction with the Validation Team; - ü Support and interact with the Risk Management for the ORSA Process; - ü Support and interact with the Business for the launch of new products as well as the profitability analysis; - ü Support and interact with the Finance Department for the definition of Strategic Assets Allocation - Capital management/Projection - Investment strategies.

-The responsibilities of the Validation Unit are the following:
+The responsibilities of the Validation Unit (LVU) follow:

-- ü Perform all the validation activities for the Technical Provisions Life and Non-Life within the Solvency II framework, that is:

-- o Calibration process
+- ü Perform all the validation activities for the Technical Provisions Life within the Solvency II framework, that is: - Readiness of Actuarial Platform and Suitability of the methodology - o Calibration process - o Analysis & Reporting - Countersigning calculation results; - ü Support and interact with the Calculation Team (within Actuarial Function) in their calculation activities; - Ensure a Data Quality assessment for Technical Provisions Process, in interaction with the Calculation Team.

-- o Assumption

-- o Expert Judgment

-- o Analysis & Reporting

-- o Countersigning calculation results

-- ü Perform all the validation activities for the Actuarial Platform Life and Non-Life, that is:

-- o Governance

-- o Challenging and approval of model changes

-- o IT securitization and improvement

-- Providing solutions for business and Chief Risk Officer (CRO)

-- ü Perform all the validation activities for the Embedded Value, New Business Value and Value in Force, that is:

-- Readiness of Actuarial Platform and Suitability of the methodology

-- o Calibration process

-- o Analysis & Reporting

-- Countersigning calculation results

-- ü Ensure a Data Quality assessment for Technical Provisions Process, in interaction with the Calculation Team.